unswexplains/unswexplains.github.io/4a4307cafd0a/content.md

 When analysing data, you'll often perform calculations.
 You might find the mean of a variable, or convert the values of a variable from one scale to another, or divide the values of one variable by the values of a second, and so on.

 Be careful when you do this, because it's easy to make mistakes.
 You can trust your software to correctly do whatever you ask it to do - there's no risk there.
 The risk is that you ask it to do the wrong thing.
 You might, for example, mistakenly ask it to round fractions down, rather than round them up or down to whichever whole number is closest.
-Or, you might ask it to calculate the median of a variable, when what you really want is the mean.
+Or, you might ask it to calculate the mean of a variable, when what you really want is the median.

-Sometimes the mistakes can be small and hard to notice, but add up to big differences in the long run.
+Sometimes mistakes can be small and hard to notice, but add up to big differences in the long run.

 So, double-check any formula you're asking your software to use.
 Calculate a few values manually, and compare the results.
 If you can, cross-check by doing the calculation some alternative way.
 For example, if you're asking for the mean of a variable, try also asking for the sum divided by the count - the result should be the same.